 It's time to do something about the risks you face every time you use an Android phone or tablet.
 Protecting your privacy doesn't have to be complicated.
 I'll help you identify issues and find solutions to protect yourself.

-Since the Edward Snowden leaks revealed the extent to which government bodies can monitor and gather data on users all over the world, it's more important than ever to take steps to protect your privacy.
-But with the number of different threats out there, you may struggle to figure out where to even start.
+Since the Edward Snowden leaks revealed the extent to which government bodies can monitor and gather data on users all over the world, learning how to protect your privacy online is more important than ever.
+But with all of the different threats out there, you may struggle to figure out where to even start.

-Maybe your social media account got hacked.
+Maybe your social media account was hacked.
 Maybe you're sick of those disturbingly specific online ads following you wherever you go.
-Maybe you just decided it’s finally time to face the fact that your online privacy may be at risk.
+Maybe you just decided to finally face the fact that your online privacy may be at risk.

 Whatever your reason, protecting your privacy online can seem like an overwhelming task.

-The good news is that it doesn’t have to be complicated.
-I'm going to briefly go over some of the biggest threats to your online privacy when using an Android device and provide you with simple steps you can take to protect yourself from spying eyes.
+The good news is that protecting your privacy doesn’t have to be complicated.
+In this online privacy guide, I'm going to cover the biggest threats to your online privacy when using an Android device and provide you with simple steps you can take to safeguard your personal information.

-What Are the Biggest Threats to Your Online Privacy?
+What Are the Biggest Threats to Your Online Privacy and Data Security?

 The Biggest Threats to Online PrivacyAn infographic with information on the biggest threats to online privacy.